wernerglinka/gatsby-starter-mdx-square1/README.md

 ## Content

+---

-Content is written in MDX, pages are located in the scr/pages directory.
+Content is written in MDX, pages are located in the content/pages directory.
-Generally, page content is accessed with graphql in the page template.
+Generally, page content is accessed via the page context in the page template.

-Content for components is stored in json files and located in the src/data directory.
+Content for components is stored in json files and located in the content/data directory.
 Generally, component content is accessed with hooks (using static graphql queries).

+Install:

+- gatsby-plugin-mdx
+- @mdx-js/mdx
+- @mdx-js/react

 ### Titles in title case